 How To Make A Wedding Seating Chart

-Step 1: Finalize Your Seating Plan
+Step 1: Finalise Your Seating Plan

 Step 2: Design Your Chart

 The next step is to design your chart.
-Whether you choose to design your chart yourself or pay a designer to do it for you, there are a number of ways to design your seating chart.
-If you are looking at designing it yourself, consider using tools such as Canva, Adobe Illustrator, Photoshop or a Cricut machine.
+Whether you plan your chart yourself or pay a designer to do it for you, there are several ways to create your seating chart.

-Try to use colors and fonts that are consistent with your wedding’s overall theme and style.
-It is also worth deciding if you would prefer your seating chart to be landscape or portrait.
+It is also worth deciding if you prefer your seating chart to be landscape or portrait.

 Step 3: Gather Materials

-Next, buy the materials you need to create your seating chart.
-Couples will often opt for an A1 or A2 piece of paper, card, fabric, acrylic or wood.
-If you are printing or tracing your design, grab a good texta or pen.
+Couples often opt for an A1 or A2 piece of paper, card, fabric, acrylic or wood.

-Step 4: Print Out Design
+Step 4: Print Out the Design

-Step 5: Assemble Seating Chart
+Step 5: Assemble the Seating Chart

 What Is The Best Size For A Seating Chart?